 If you are a high earner, you may not qualify to contribute directly to a Roth.
 Each year the IRS sets the limits and they depend on your tax filing status.²

-To all my single ladies (and dudes) you can make a:
+To all my single ladies (and guys), you can make a:

-To my married friends who file their taxes jointly, you can make a:
+To my married friends who file their taxes jointly, in 2021 you can make a:

 So if you make too much money, the IRS won’t let you contribute directly to a Roth IRA.
 If you want the benefits of a Roth and have a high income, consider a Roth conversion (also known as a backdoor Roth) or contribute to a Roth 401(k) if your company offers one.

 Participate in a company retirement account?
 Traditional IRA contributions may not be deductible.